lethinhute/csrf/markdown.md

 ## 2.2: Solution 2: using the referred header method

 This is also a very simple way to prevent basic csrf attack, this involed using a referred website domain as a POST request location, any different POST request header from malicious attacker website will not be resolved in the web server.
-This is also not a fool-proof method since the header itself is vunerable to attacker.
+This is also not a fool-proof method since the header itself is vulnerable to attacker.
 Here's how to implement it in python:

 First, we need to check if the POST request contain the request source folder, any POSt request without it will not the resolved: